 After a long day of winter recreation in the Adirondacks what better way to warm up than at a cozy bar?
-Check out 11 Adirondack bars below that are perfect for combining with a day of skiing, snowmobiling, or snowshoeing.
+Check out 12 Adirondack bars that pair perfectly with a day of skiing, snowmobiling, or snowshoeing.

 Garnet Hill Lodge (North River, NY)

 Editor's note 11/17/20 11:35am: The physical outdoor center building where the Bobcat Bar & Grill is located will not be open this year.
 Their Log House Restaurant is open, but is currently closed for lunch and dinner.
 It has a small bar, but the status of that for this season is not yet known.

 Garnet Hill Lodge offers a win/win: an outdoor center that is a true snowsports haven with cross-country skiing, snowshoeing, and fat tire biking, and the Bobcat Bar and Grill on the second floor of the center serves lunch, dinner, and drinks.
 We highly recommend making a mini adventure out of your visit and staying for a couple of days to get the full experience.